Elijah Paintsil, FAAP, MBChB

-Dr. Paintsil is an associate professor of pediatrics (infectious disease), of epidemiology (microbial diseases) and of pharmacology at Yale School of Medicine.
+Dr. Paintsil is a professor of pediatrics (infectious disease), of epidemiology (microbial diseases) and of pharmacology at Yale School of Medicine, and of Management at Yale School of Management.
 He is also a researcher whose work has included the discovery of a protein that can be used to monitor patients who may experience side effects from HIV medications.